 Mapping to data sources

-All column based mappings follow the same pattern: you declare columns, bind key columns to inputs, and specify a data source via FROM.
-The only thing that changes is the operator and the source type.
+Every column-based mapping follows the same pattern: declare columns, bind key columns to inputs, and specify a source via FROM.
+The operator and source type change, but the shape stays the same.

 The general pattern